amaiya/ktrain/README.md

 *ktrain* currently uses [TensorFlow 2.1.0](https://www.tensorflow.org/install/pip?lang=python3), which will be installed automatically when installing *ktrain*.
 While *ktrain* will probably work with other versions of TensorFlow 2.x, v2.1.0 is the current recommended and tested version.

-1. Make sure pip is up-to-date with: `pip3 install -U pip`.
+1. Make sure pip is up-to-date with: `pip3 install -U pip`

 2. Install *ktrain*: `pip3 install ktrain`